Imagine a party where everyone brings something they love and gets to share it with friends. That’s a Favorite Things Party!

 In the week leading up to the party, outline what you need to purchase regarding food and drinks.
 Also, summarize what, if anything, you must prepare ahead of time.

-Ensure you have enough seating for everyone (no shame in borrowing folding chairs from friends if you have to) and that your house can be set up comfortably for the party.
+Ensure you have enough seating for everyone and that your house can be set up comfortably for the party.

 On the day of the party, you only need to prepare the food and drinks and chat with your friends!